Tips for online safety

 Sharing family images and stories on social media is a way of staying connected, finding humor and seeking comfort.
-But be careful you don’t share photos that may compromise your child or affect their privacy and protection.
+But be mindful you don’t share photos that may compromise your child or affect their privacy and protection.

 This is a great opportunity to engage with your child about their world and find out what’s important in their lives.
-Better still, online activities can often inspire offline games, challenges and exercise routines you can do together, to bond and stay close to one another.
+Better yet, online activities can often inspire offline games, challenges and exercise routines you can do together, to bond and stay close to one another.